Pregnancy app for dads · iOS & Android

 Common questions

-Yes — Dadly is built specifically for dads.
-Unlike most pregnancy apps designed for the person who's pregnant, Dadly helps the partner: understanding symptoms, reading scan reports, preparing for doctor visits, and getting calm answers at 3am when something feels off.
+Yes — Dadly is the pregnancy app built specifically for dads.
+Unlike most pregnancy apps that are designed for the person who's pregnant, Dadly is written for the partner's role: understanding symptoms, reading ultrasound and blood-test reports, preparing for doctor visits, and getting calm answers at 3am when something feels off.

 What's the best pregnancy app for dads?

-Dadly is the only pregnancy and newborn app with context-aware AI chat, medical report analysis, and full coverage from pregnancy through the newborn stage — all built for dads.
-It gives you clear, calm answers to the questions you'd normally have to Google at 2am.
+Dadly is the only pregnancy and newborn app with context-aware AI chat, medical report analysis, and full coverage from positive test through the first year — all built for dads.
+Competitors like Daddy Up, HiDaddy, and Dad Journey offer week-by-week content but no real-time AI you can ask anything at 2am, and no plain-English scan analysis.

 Can dads use regular pregnancy apps?